-Currently, no class-action lawsuits against hernia mesh manufacturers have been initiated, but there are almost 800 individual lawsuits pending in Federal multidistrict litigation against the two major medical manufacturers, Atrium and Ethicon.
+Currently, no class-action lawsuits against hernia mesh manufacturers have been initiated, but as of May 2022, there are more than 6,500 individual lawsuits pending in Federal multidistrict litigation against the two major medical manufacturers, Atrium and Ethicon.
 The plaintiffs claim they or their family members suffered damages after being fitted with defective C-QUR and Physiomesh hernia meshes.
 Victims suffering from hernia mesh complications may ask “Is the hernia mesh lawsuit real if it isn’t a class-action?

 Multidistrict cases like these represent individual plaintiffs and differ from class-action lawsuits, which courts use to manage large numbers of cases whose plaintiffs have similar claims or suffered similar damages.
 Hernia mesh class-action lawsuits are filed by one or a few victims called lead plaintiffs on behalf of the entire group.
 If the court certifies a case as a class-action, it requires all of the affected individuals to be notified.
 If the case is successful, any monetary rewards, minus legal fees, are divided among each member of the suit.

 McIntyre is currently litigating hernia mesh implant lawsuits throughout the United States.
 Even though we’re an Oklahoma-based law firm, distance doesn’t keep us from creating a close partnership with our clients.
 Our owner and senior partner, Noble McIntyre, is always available for questions.

 Get started on your abdominal mesh implant case today.